 Here are some simple steps to disaster free proofreading.

-I’ve enjoyed numerous trips to SE Asia in the last few years, and had loads of fun finding typos and mangled English on signage, menus and brochures.
+I’ve enjoyed numerous trips to SE Asia in the last few years, and had loads of fun finding typos on signage, menus and brochures.
 It’s all part of the experience in developing countries where English is not the first language.

 Of course your audience will have a very different expectation when they receive communication from you.